Heavy rain hits Florida, flooding strands Miami vehicles

-Parts of South Florida were experiencing road flooding from heavy rain and wind Saturday as a storm system that battered Mexico moves across the state.
+Parts of South Florida were experiencing road flooding from heavy rain and wind Saturday as a storm system that battered Mexico moved across the state.

 Officials in Miami warned drivers about road conditions as many cars were stuck on flooded streets.